-Water Quality and biological data for the Mallard Creek is available for the period of 1994 and 1998.
-This data was collected by TVA in 1994 and by ADEM in 1998.
-Station 7139-1 is located at Browns Ferry Road, information collected here by TVA included macroinvertebrate/EPT and fish/IBI biological data, there was no flow or chemical data collected during this study.
-In 1998 ADEM sampled two stations, three times each.
-These stations were Mall-410 located at Browns Ferry Road and Mall-411 located on County Rd. close to Vaughn Church.
-This data had no D. O. violations when there was some stream flow.
-Only one sample was in violation of the D.O. standard and the flow was zero.
+Water Quality and biological data for the Chase Creek is available for the period of 1995 and 1998.
+This data was collected by TVA in 1995 and by ADEM in 1998.
+Station 2157-1 has a site description of "Blackwell/McMillan Property, RM 0.9, information collected here by TVA included macroinvertebrate/EPT and fish/IBI biological data.
+There was no flow or chemical data collected during this study.
+In 1998 ADEM sampled one station, "CHSM-190", three times.
+This data had no D. O. violations.

-Due to the fact that there were no D. O. violations during a sampling event that had flow, a reduction of pollutants to Mallard Creek was not calculated at this time.
-In this report only the TMDL for the critical period (summer) was calculated.
-Additional data will be necessary to calculate the required reductions.
+Due to the fact that no D. O. violations have occurred during a sampling event, no reductions were calculated for Chase Creek at this time.
+In this report only the TMDL for the critical period was calculated.
+Additional data will be necessary to calculate the existing load in order to calculate the required reductions, if necessary, to achieve the TMDL.
 A complete listing of the available data can be found in the appendix of this report.
-Additional data will be collected as part of TMDL implementation.

 A map indicating the location of sampling points is presented in Figure 3-3.